bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 the pop element with target, need to take out visited elements on extend
 - `find_components` method needed to have `not in visited`, wouldn't run the function with just `in visited` because nothing is in visited initially

+### Bokeh
+- `randomize` was altered to only take unique int pairs for vertices, which should minimize collision.